rmathew1992/olinjs-4-hw/README.md

 * Fork this repo to your own account
 * Generate an Express app
+* `npm install` all the packages you think you'll need and add them to your `package.json` file
 * Create an app that has the following routes
   * GET `/` => shows a list of all the recent tweets.
 This page uses the javascript `setTimeout` to poll for new tweets every 2 seconds.
 This means that new tweets should stream in without having to refresh the page.
   * GET `/users/new` => shows a form that allows someone to input in a name for their user account.
 When they hit submit it should POST to `/users/new`, create a new user, and redirect to `/users/:user`